haddonm/biology/README.md

 Some details of the package can be found using *packageDescription(“biology”)*.

+-   26/04/2022 Added many functions assisting the fitting of maturity curves

 -   28/06/2020 Initial combination of the older packages invLogistic and maturity.

 -   04/07/2020 added extra functionality for plots and analyses.

 -   12/07/2020 0.0.0.900 Modified plot.IL and plotmodelIL.
 Amended
     fitDR, but still have to develop code to use the dose-response curve.
 No Errors, Warnings, or Notes

 -   07/08/2020 0.0.0.850 developed the use of alternative dose response curve, using two alternative functions for the standard deviation.
     The first was constant and the second was an inverse relationship with initial length.

 -   09/08/2020 0.0.0.800 Implemented a general funciton for fitting
     growth curves to taggign growth data.
 It needs a function to define which growth fucntion should be fitted, and a function to describe how the variance around the predicted growth increments should